LZ team in Sheffield:

 The central part of the detector, liquid xenon time projection chamber (TPC), will have a strong electric field allowing position reconstruction of events.
 PMTs, viewing this central part, will detect two signal from each particle track within the TPC: the first signal is due to the prompt scintillation in liquid xenon, the second one is due to ionisation electrons drifting in electric field upwards into the gas phase producing electroluminescence signal in gaseous xenon.
-The delay between the two signals is proportional to the drift time of electrons and hence, to the z-position of the nuclear recoil track or background electron recoil track within the TPC.
-Distribution of light between PMTs allows the reconstruciton of the track position in the x-y-plane.
+The delay between the two signals is proportional to the drift time of electrons and hence, to the z-position of the nuclear recoil or background electron recoil within the TPC.
+Distribution of light between PMTs allows the reconstruciton of the hit position in the x-y-plane.

 A powerful discrimination between nuclear and electron recoil events is achieved by measuring the ratio of the two signals: ionisation to scintillation which is measured to be significantly smaller for nuclear recoils than for electron recoils for the same magnitude of the scintillation pulse.
-The LZ experiment will be many times more sensitive to WIMPs than any currently running experiment.
+The LZ experiment will be significantly more sensitive to WIMPs than any currently running experiment.

 The team in the University of Sheffield is currently focusing on modelling background radiations for the LZ experiment.
 One of the main background in the future experiment, which should be sufficiently attenuated is neutrons from radioactivity in major detector components and cosmic-ray muons.
-Based on our previous experience with simulations, we have calculated neutron yields and spectra from various materials that will be used in the LZ construction.
+Based on our previous experience with simulations, we have calculated neutron yields and spectra from various materials that are used in the LZ construction.
 An example is shown below.

 Figure 2.
 Neutron spectra from uranium and thorium contamination in stainless steel.
 Concentrations of 1 ppb of U and 1 ppb of Th were assumed.
 Calculations have been done using the modified SOURCES4 code.